nagalakshmi-palyam/Covid_19_Tracker/README.md

 <img src="app/images/logoutlogin.png" widht="100" height="600" > <img src="app/images/total.png" widht="100" height="600" >

 Total,Today and Yesterday fragments displays the deaths,active, recovered and serious counts of covid patients of that particular state that we want to know.
+If we see symptoms we can call to helpline numbers.

 <img src="app/images/califo.png " widht="150" height="600" > <img src="app/images/callhelpline.png  " widht="150" height="600" >